 Green Industry Pros estimates that at least 20% of a landscaper’s sales are needed for overhead.
-So, before you create a landscaping estimate template or even start pricing landscaping jobs, you need to know exactly how much it costs to run your business every day.
+So, before you create a landscaping estimate template or even start pricing landscaping jobs, you need to know the average landscaping price and how much it costs to run your business.

 To do this, add up all of your monthly business expenses like your:

 - Vehicle expenses — gas, insurance, maintenance costs, etc.

 - Personal salary and time that goes into sharing free landscaping estimates.

 You then divide the total by the number of weeks in a month (4) and the number of hours you work in a week.
 So if, for example, your overhead expenses are $5,000 per month and you work 50 hours in a week, your hourly overhead costs are:

 $5,000 / 4 weeks = $1,250 per week / 50 hours = $25 / hour